tlamadon/twoway-yourway/README.md

 # twoway-yourway
 Implement your own version of two way fixed effect estimators.
 This is meant as a learning tool!

 We are starting this as an assignment in the labor course at UChicago.
 Anyone can submit code which computes a two way fixed effect decomposition when given as an input a csv file with 3 columns `i` the worker id, `fid` the firm identifier and `lw` the log wage.
+You can find an example of such a data file here [matched-data.csv](data/matched-data.csv).

 For now the data is guaranteed to be connected, so no need to compute the connected set.
 Just construct the firm fix effects and return them as a dictionary into a `json` file.